nsat/space-services-user-guide/tutorials/isl/ISL.md

-Inter-Satellite LinksTracking an Area Of Interest Tutorial
+# Inter-Satellite Links Tutorial

 |Complexity:|High|
 |-|-|
 |Payloads:|2 satellites with ISL: `SDR` & `SABERTOOTH`|
 |Windows:|`LEASE_ISL`, `PAYLOAD_SDR` & `PAYLOAD_SABERTOOTH`|

 Inter-Satellite Links (ISL) are enabled for some satellites.
-ISL links can be made between 2 satellites following the same orbit so that they can be in contact at any time, and there is little relative motion between them.
-Satellites that are in intermittent contact when their orbits overlap may also be used for ISL contacts, so long as their direction is similar enough for meaningful contact time as well as low doppler-shift.
+ISL links can be made between a single pair of satellites following the same orbit so that they can be in contact at any time, where there is little relative motion between them.
+Satellites that are in intermittent contact (i.e. when their orbits overlap) may also be used for ISL contacts, so long as their direction is similar enough for meaningful contact time as well as low doppler-shift.

-For this example we will be assuming that the satellites are in synchronous orbit to simplify calculating when to schedule the windows.
+To simplify calculating when to schedule the windows, for this example we will be assuming that the satellites are in synchronous orbit.

 1. Schedule an ISL between 2 satellites
-1. Upload listener and client to satellites
+1. Upload listener and client scripts to the respective satellites
 1. Schedule the `SDR` on the transmitting satellite to send data
 1. Schedule the `SABERTOOTH` on the receiving satellite to listen for & downlink data
 1. Review